 A day in the life of a dog can be a happy, wild adventure of fun and excitement.
 Going for long regular walks in the park, playing, investigating smells, barking, and chasing small furry animals that squeak.

 Unfortunately for many dogs, that’s not always the case.
 It’s more likely for family dogs to watch their owners head off to work, whilst waiting impatiently for their return.
 For a dog, particularly an anxious dog, this can seem like an eternity.
+While most dogs may yawn, curl up and go to sleep until their owner returns, some have a unique ways of dealing being alone.

 An Anxious dog keeps eating grass as a form of comfort.
 Just in the same way that a stressed person might chew their fingernails.
+For more information about the signs of anxiety in dogs, take a look at our informative article on the subject

 Here are some simple but useful techniques that might help if your dog eats grass through stress or boredom: